 Turkish delight is often sold in small cubes plain or containing nuts.
 You might also see the ones stuffed with ground pistachio, walnut or hazelnut.
 I will be sharing the recipe of that stuffed one in this post.
 If you want yours plain, just leave the stuffing step out and cut it into cubes.

 You should decide on the pan before starting to make your pistachio Turkish Delight.
 It should be a deep one to give your Turkish delight enough thickness.
 I used a 24x15cm deep pan for these measurements.
 Line it with parchment paper and brush it with almond oil.
 Why almond oil?
 It doesn’t have a strong taste, so you will not feel it when eating your Turkish delights.

-We need a key ingredient for making these amazingly yummy treats: cream of tartar.
+We need a key ingredient for making this Turkish delight recipe: cream of tartar.
 I had no idea where I could find it before.
 I couldn’t find it at supermarkets here as I expected.
 I searched on the web and I learnt that I could find it at herb and spice shops which we call “aktar”.

 You can imagine how much I thank to the seller when I finally bought my cream of tartar.
 I was ready to make my own Turkish delight now!

 In a typical Turkish delight recipe, rose water is like a must, but I didn’t use it as I don’t like its scent much.
 I used a little red food coloring, but it’s optional.
 It has a very nice glittering color without the food coloring, so you can just leave it that way.